MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-serverless-compute.md

     identity:
       type: user_identity
     ```
+    Run the file using the following command:

+    ```bash
+    az ml job create --file hello.yaml --resource-group my-resource-group --workspace-name my-workspace
+    ```
+    The rest of the CLI examples show variations of the hello.yaml file.
+Run each of them in the same way.
     ---

 * **User-assigned managed identity** : When you have a workspace configured with [user-assigned managed identity](how-to-identity-based-service-authentication.md#workspace), you can use that identity with the serverless job for storage access.
 To access secrets, see [Use authentication credential secrets in Azure Machine Learning jobs](how-to-use-secrets-in-runs.md).